NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Filter panels located on the left side of the __Projects__, __Repository__, and __Mutation Frequency__ tools will now extend up to the height of the tables in the tools. <!--PEAR-2110-->
     * Styling for survival plots has been improved for consistency. <!--PEAR-2176-->
     * Download icons have been standardized. <!--PEAR-2186-->
+* __File Summary Page__:
+    * The __Reference Genome__ section is no longer displayed in the the for files that have not been processed with the reference genome <!--PEAR-1967-->
+    * The Case ID column is now displayed by default in the Annotations table.
+Additionally, the Case UUID column is no longer displayed by default. <!--PEAR-1968-->
+    * Pagination has been added to the Read Groups table. <!--PEAR-2192-->
+    * Sample Type has been removed from the Associated Cases/Biospecimens table and replaced with Tissue Type and Tumor Descriptor. <!--PEAR-2042-->
 * __Repository__:
     * Stability improvements have been added. <!--PEAR-2022->
     * The placement and design of the buttons to add custom filters and reset them have been updated. <!--PEAR-2059-->
 * __Clinical Data Analysis__:
     * The y-axis of histograms will now only display integers for case counts. <!--PEAR-2087-->
     * The rounding of numbers displayed in th etool has been improved. <!--PEAR-1040-->
-* __File summary page__:
-    * The __Reference Genome__ section is no longer displayed in the the for files that have not been processed with the reference genome <!--PEAR-1967-->
-    * The Case ID column is now displayed by default in the Annotations table.
-Additionally, the Case UUID column is no longer displayed by default. <!--PEAR-1968-->
+* __Case Summary Page__:
-    * Pagination has been added to the Read Groups table. <!--PEAR-2192-->
+    * Information about Other Clinical Attributes has been added to the Clinical section.
+Additionally, deprecated properties have been removed from the Follow-Ups table. <!--PEAR-1983-->
-    * Sample Type has been removed from the Associated Cases/Biospecimens table and replaced with Tissue Type and Tumor Descriptor. <!--PEAR-2042-->
+    * Sample Type, Sample Type ID, and Composition have been removed from the Biospecimen tree's Samples table.
+Additionally, the table has been updated with the addition of Specimen Type. <!--PEAR-2042-->
 * The tooltips for the survival plot now display the time to death and the interval of last follow-up in both years and months.
 The downloaded TSV now includes the time value in years, months, and days, and the downloaded JSON now includes the time value in days. <!--PEAR-1961/2060-->
 * The ability to reset all filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools to their defaults has been added. <!--PEAR-1431-->
 * Filters in the __Projects__, __Repository__, and __Mutation Frequency__ tools no longer reset when the composition of the active cohort has been changed. <!--PEAR-1856-->
 * Filter cards in the __Projects__, __Repository__, and __Mutation Frequency__ tools can now be expanded and collapsed singly or all at once. <!--PEAR-2029-->
-* With the exception of the __Most Frequent Somatic Mutations table in the case summary page__, downloaded JSON and TSV files now reflect the information displayed in the associated tables whenever search filters have been applied. <!--PEAR-1865/2190-->
+* With the exception of the Most Frequent Somatic Mutations table in the __Case Summary Page__, downloaded JSON and TSV files now reflect the information displayed in the associated tables whenever search filters have been applied. <!--PEAR-1865/2190-->
 * A modal will now be displayed to inform users of any issues that occurred when saving sets and cohorts, and when exporting sets. <!--PEAR-1971/2141-->
 * __Quick Search__'s accuracy has been improved to account for files that are no longer available. <!--PEAR-2082-->
 * When genes or mutations are entered or uploaded for filtering in __Mutation Frequency__, other filters within the tool will be cleared. <!--PEAR-2133-->
 * The ability to display a banner notifying users of government shutdowns has been added. <!--PEAR-2161-->
 * Text size has been increased for instructions in modals for selecting cohorts. <!--PEAR-2175-->
 * __Slide Image Viewer__'s performance has been improved. <!--PEAR-1771-->
-* Information about Other Clinical Attributes has been added to the Clinical section of the __case summary page__.
-Additionally, deprecated properties have been removed from the Follow-Ups table. <!--PEAR-1983-->
-* Sample Type, Sample Type ID, and Composition have been removed from the Biospecimen tree's Samples table.
-Additionally, the table has been updated with the addition of Specimen Type. <!--PEAR-2042-->

 ### Bugs Fixed Since Last Release
 * __Section 508 Accessibility__: